godlikemouse/messageplex/README.md

     }

 #### `icon`

-**Required** The icon to use for the service.
-This icon is displayed in the left navigation.
+The icon to use for the service.
+This icon is displayed in the left navigation.\
+**Required**

     {
         ...
         "icon": "https://mail.google.com/favicon.ico",
+        ...
     }

 #### `notification`

-**Optional** The notification regular expression to use.
-If this regular expression matches the service document title, then a notification icon is displayed.
+The notification regular expression to use.
+If this regular expression matches the service document title, then a notification icon is displayed.\
+**Optional**

     {
         ...